imremain/TD5_ReactApp/README.md

 `npm install --save-dev webpack-dev-server`

+### Webpack Images
+We are going to use File Loader to access the images of our project from the code.

+Initially, these static files are located alongside the development code.
+But at compile time, Webpack will save the images to a new folder alongside the production code and update our components (or wherever we use the images) with the new file names and paths.

+File Loader installation:
+`npm install --save-dev file-loader`

 ## Sass Loader
 Preprocessors like Sass are tools that allow us to write CSS with a slightly different and friendlier syntax that will later be transformed into normal CSS.
 Thanks to Sass we can write CSS with variables, mixins, loops, among other features.